henrikmathiesen/redux-repetition/README.md

 Reducers: Take an Action and update part of the state, then send new state to the Store

+### Form validation

+We are going to try https://github.com/cferdinandi/validate

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).